 Negotiate your role in the transition before you close the deal.
-Determine how long you will be involved, what your responsibilities "Being prepared for employee and customer reactions can help you manage expectations and leverage the transition for growth."
+Determine how long you will be involved, what your responsibilities will be and how you will be compensated.
+You "Being prepared for employee and customer reactions can help you manage expectations and leverage the transition for growth."